-The AC or DC adapter or DC cable might not be connected.
-Be sure the adapter/cable's barrel plug is fully inserted into the PWR DC 13.8V jack.
-The center tip of the adapter/cable's barrel plug must be set to positive.
+The AC or DC adapter might not be connected.
+Be sure the adapter's barrel plug is fully inserted into the PWR DC 9V jack.
+The center tip of the adapter's barrel plug must be set to positive.
+The batteries might be dead or need to be recharged.
+Recharge the rechargeable batteries or replace the standard batteries.